Demonstrating your promise of value to your target employers is the mission of your executive resume (and other supporting materials).

 You can’t make the case for your good fit for a company, if:

 - you haven’t chosen target companies,

-In summary, knowing your target means you’ll know who you’re writing your resume (and LinkedIn profile, etc.) for.
-You’ll know what content will hit home with them.
 Therefore, using targeting is a much better approach than guessing at what needs to be in your resume.
 You’ll make the mistake of including every possible qualification, relevant or not.

 2. Generate Chemistry in Your Executive Resume with Personal Branding